Caregivers - Practices

 Child Engagement

-a) Engage in physical activities with children every day.
-Example: Walking, throwing balls, jumping, picking ball/blocks etc.
+a) Engages in physical activities with children every day.
+Example: Walking, throwing balls, jumping, picking ball/blocks, etc.

-b) Sing rhymes everyday with actions and expressions.
+b) Sings rhymes everyday with actions and expressions.
 Preferably in local language.

-c) Converse with the children using play materials.
+c) Converses with the children using play materials.
 Example: Talking about & around the materials.

 d) Narrates short stories in local language.
 Picture cards/puppets may be used for this purpose.